BiDAlab/TypeNet/README.md

 import numpy as np
 from sklearn.metrics.pairwise import euclidean_distances

-#Function to calculate the Equal Error Rate
+#Function to calculate the accuracy as the inverse of Equal Error Rate
 def eer_compute(scores_g, scores_i):

     far = []